 BJCEM Board of Directors

-The Board of Directors consists of the President of the Association, the Secretary General (who has no right to vote), the Treasurer and the representatives suggested by the National Committees and elected by the General Assembly.
+The Board of Directors consists of the President of the Association, the Treasurer and the representatives suggested by the National Committees and elected by the General Assembly.
 The Board of Directors plans and manages the activities of the Association aiming at the common interest.

 Carlo Testini – Italy

-Born in Bari in 1963, he graduated in Statistics and Economics and specialized in fundraising.
-He has been working at the National Directorate of Arci since 1990, with various positions, including coordinator of partnerships with companies, responsible for fundraising campaigns, organizer of numerous national events.
-Today he is national coordinator of the Culture sector of Arci.
-He promoted Arci Real project, a circuit dedicated to live music, Arci Teatro, a project to enhance the theatrical experiences of the association, Arci Book, a network of reading promotion experiences, La Ville Ouverte, a program of art actions in the public space.
+Since 1990, he has been working at the National Directorate of Arci in various capacities, including as Coordinator of partnerships with companies, Head of fundraising campaigns, Organizer of numerous national events.
+He is currently National Coordinator of the Cultural Sector of Arci.
+He promoted Arci Real project, a circuit dedicated to live music; Arci Teatro, a project to enhance the theatrical experiences of the association; Arci Book, a network of reading promotion experiences; La Ville Ouverte, a program of art actions in the public space.